 - High-viz reflective bindings make the float easy to spot.

 How to pick the right kayak paddle float?

 While picking the right kayak paddle float isn’t that much of a challenge – there are a few important factors to keep in mind.
 Let’s take a look at these in detail.

 Inflatable vs. Foam

-The most important consideration when picking out a paddle float is whether you want an inflatable or closed-cell foam model.
+The most important consideration when picking out a kayak paddle float is whether you want an inflatable or closed-cell foam model.
 Both have their relative strengths and weaknesses, so there isn’t one best option for everyone.

 Inflatable paddle floats are compact, easy to stow near anywhere when deflated and work well as makeshift camping pillows or cushions.
 Unless you store them when they’re fully inflated, they’ll need to be inflated once you’re already in the water.
 This adds additional time to preforming a self-rescue and can make the maneuver more difficult to perform.